 Behavioral Change Signs Of Heroin Addiction

-- Increased secrecy and isolation: Addicts often withdraw from family and friends, preferring to use heroin alone.
+- Increased secrecy and isolation: individuals withdraw from family and friends, preferring to use heroin alone.

 - Drug-seeking behavior: A significant amount of time is spent obtaining, using, or recovering from heroin use.

-- Mood swings and erratic behavior: Addicts experience extreme euphoria when using heroin and severe depression or irritability when not using.
+- Mood swings and erratic behavior: individuals experience extreme euphoria when using heroin and severe depression or irritability when not using.

 Physical Signs Of Heroin Addiction

-- Constricted pupils: Heroin use often causes pupils to become noticeably smaller.
+- Constricted pupils: Heroin use causes pupils to become noticeably smaller.

-- Weight loss: Addicts may lose a significant amount of weight due to poor nutrition and appetite suppression.
+- Weight loss: individuals may lose a significant amount of weight due to poor nutrition and appetite suppression.

 - Track marks: Visible needle marks appear on the arms, legs, or other body parts.